Find Affordable College Courses

 Read More…

-Out of the 27 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Greensboro landed the # 5 spot on the list.
-Located in the city of Greensboro, UNC Greensboro is a public college with a large student population.
+You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Greensboro.
+The school came in at #5 on this year’s Best Nursing Bachelor’s Degree Schools in North Carolina list.
+Located in the city of Greensboro, UNC Greensboro is a public college with a fairly large student population.

 On average, nursing graduates from UNC Greensboro take out $23,245 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $151, based on a 10-year repayment plan.